 You can probably work out by now what a retrograde burn at perigee does: by decreasing the altitude of apogee, it makes the orbit more circular.
-Note that, in order to do a retrograde burn, the spacecraft has to turn around so its rocket fires the other way.

 We can re-state all of the above as follows:

 - In order to increase the altitude of the spacecraft's apogee, you need to fire the rocket at perigee. - In order to increase the altitude of the spacecraft's perigee, you need to fire the rocket at apogee.